Probabilistic numerics: Optimization

-Probabilistic approaches have also been studied for mathematical optimization, which consist of finding the minimum or maximum of some objective function $f$ given (possibly noisy or indirect) evaluations of that function at a set of points.
+Probabilistic numerics have also been studied for mathematical optimization, which consist of finding the minimum or maximum of some objective function $f$ given (possibly noisy or indirect) evaluations of that function at a set of points.

 Perhaps the most notable effort in this direction is Bayesian optimization, a general approach to optimization grounded in Bayesian inference.
 Bayesian optimization algorithms operate by maintaining a probabilistic belief about $f$ throughout the optimization procedure; this often takes the form of a Gaussian process prior conditioned on observations.
 This belief then guides the algorithm in obtaining observations that are likely to advance the optimization process.
 Bayesian optimization policies are usually realized by transforming the objective function posterior into an inexpensive, differentiable acquisition function that is maximized to select each successive observation location.
 One prominent approach is to model optimization via Bayesian sequential experimental design, seeking to obtain a sequence of observations yielding the most optimization progress as evaluated by an appropriate utility function.
 A welcome side effect from this approach is that uncertainty in the objective function, as measured by the underlying probabilistic belief, can guide an optimization policy in addressing the classic exploration vs. exploitation tradeoff.